 The investment policy used for the Core Fund involves reducing equity exposure by leveraging lower-volatility assets, such as fixed income securities.
-This results in an asset allocation beyond 100%.
-Currently, an asset allocation target of 15% policy leverage is used subject to an allowable range of up to 20%.
+Currently, an asset allocation target of 12% policy leverage is used subject to an allowable range of up to 20%.